 Editing your podcast audio is a super important part of creating your podcast.
 If your podcast doesn’t sound any good, the harsh reality is your listeners won’t stick around.
-We’ve got some handy tips to help you improve the quality of your audio and make sure those listeners stick around for episodes to come!
+Improve your shows, make your podcast audio sing with these handy tips to help you improve quality and make sure listeners stick around for more episodes to come.

 Start With The Basics